Is there such thing as Vaginismus?

 Practice makes perfect and this is how we can do it together.

-If you think you may have vaginismus or other sexual related issues, you may consult our Sexologist and our Women’s Health Physiotherapist for a consultation.
+If you think you may have vaginismus, you may consult our Sexologist and Women’s Health Physiotherapist for a consultation.
+It is better to seek help as early as possible.

 Sexologist at Vibrance Pelvic Care Centre